Large Language Models, scientific knowledge and factuality: A framework to streamline human expert evaluation: Materials and methods

+While auto-regressive language models are designed to deliver fluency, prompt-alignment and semantic coherence, text generation during decoding can lead to repetitive, incoherent or meaningless outputs \cite{holtzman_curious_2020}.
+As they are complementary, the fluency, prompt-alignment and semantic coherence were assessed in one step of the evaluation process (Fig. \ref{fig:framework}, \textit{STEP 1}).
+Moreover, the probabilistic nature of the next token prediction task also contrasts with the notion of factuality and large language models are prone to hallucination \cite{maynez_faithfulness_2020, survey_lee2023}.
+Hallucinations are factually incorrect statements which can be difficult to be localised by non-experts due to their expression in a fluent and semantically coherent text \cite{varshney2023stitch,curran2023hallucination}.
+In the context of this study, major hallucinations can be associated with the compound description or relationships with fungi, while minor hallucinations may be associated with the date of first isolation for instance.
+In our pragmatic approach, any output that reaches the factuality check (fulfills STEP 1) but fails to pass is considered a hallucination.

-The above steps allowed us to provide the first comparative analysis of LLMs in the context of tasks related to fungi and antibiotics and is transportable to other biological and biomedical relations.
+This framework encompasses prompt definition, prompt engineering, and evaluation metrics.
+Then the analysis includes the extraction and curation of a dataset with biological relations, the definition of two text generation tasks for LLMs, and the selection of the target LLMs for evaluation (Fig. \ref{fig:workflow}).
+These steps allowed us to provide the first comparative analysis of LLMs in the context of tasks related to fungi and antibiotics and is transportable to other relations in bioscience, such as "A is produced by B," "A inhibits B","A activates B," etc. The code and dataset used in the study are available on \href{https://github.com/digital-ECMT/LLM_factuality_evaluation_framework.git}{GitHub}\footnote{\url{https://github.com/digital-ECMT/LLM_factuality_evaluation_framework.git}}.